wavefrontHQ/docs/pages/doc/ts_anomalous.md

 The `anomalous()` function analyzes data points in the time series described by the expression, and returns the percentage of points that have anomalous (unexpected) values.
 Values are considered anomalous if they fall outside a range of expected values.
 By default, `anomalous()` uses a range that is predicted with 0.99 (99%) confidence.

 `anomalous()` analyzes successive groups of data points in a time series, and returns the percentage of anomalous points for each group.
 You define the groups to be checked by specifying the `testWindow` parameter.
-For example, `anomalous(5m, ts(my.metric))` returns, for each data point, the percentage of data points with anomalous values that were reported during the 5 minutes before that data point.
-If 2 out of 5 points in a test window have anomalous values, the result returned for that test window is `0.40`.
+For example, `anomalous(10m, ts(my.metric))` returns, for each data point, the percentage of data points with anomalous values that were reported during the 10 minutes before that data point.
+If 4 out of 10 points in a test window have anomalous values, the result returned for that test window is `0.40`.

+`anomalous()` reports the result for a test window at the end of that window.
+Consequently, if the test window is long, `anomalous()` can appear to detect sudden changes after a significant delay.
+Choose a shorter test window such as `10m` to enable `anomalous()` to report changes right away.

 `anomalous()` returns a separate series of results for each time series described by the expression.